Gear from top down:

 Equipment Wiring Diagrams

 The diagrams to the right detail how the system is wired together.
-The two major goals I was trying to achieve where:

 1. Wire equipment into both the TV and Projector.